RACV Logo

 Day 13 - Mexico City

-We begin the day with a tour of bustling Mexico City.
-Our sightseeing will include the main city square – Plaza de la Constitución or the Zócalo.
+Our day is dedicated to exploring the delights of bustling Mexico City.
+We’ll see the main city square, Plaza de la Constitución or more commonly known as the ‘Zócalo’.
 The plaza is constructed from the stones of ancient palaces and temples and is said to be the second largest in the world after Moscow’s Red Square.
 The Zócalo is bordered by the Cathedral to the north and the National Palace to the east.
-In the centre of the plaza is an enormous Mexican Flag which is ceremoniously raised and lowered each day and carried into the National Palace.
-This afternoon we visit Xochimilco, a borough famous for its canals and hundreds of colourfully decorated boats - trajineras.
-Here, we’ll experience the last remnants of a vast water transport system built by the Aztecs.
-Special Experience Board an authentic Mexican trajinera for a traditional lunch and cruise through the waters of Xochimilco.
-Afterwards we’ll stop to explore a colourful arts and crafts market before we return to our hotel.
+In the centre of the plaza is an enormous Mexican flag which is ceremoniously raised and lowered each day and carried into the National Palace—immersing in this historically and culturally significant square is a real treat.
+Special Experience Board an authentic Mexican trajinera for a lively lunch cruise through the vibrant canals of Xochimilco.
+This afternoon, we’ll immerse ourselves in traditional Mexican culture with a visit to Xochimilco, a vibrant borough known for its ancient canal system—you’ll hardly believe you’re still in Mexico City!
+These popular waterways are the last remnants of a vast water transport system built by the Aztecs.
+Here, we’ll admire the hundreds of colourful trajineras (gondola-like boats) cruising along the canals while enjoying delicious food, lively mariachi music and pretty scenery.
+Afterwards, we’ll explore a colourful arts and crafts market before we return to our hotel—the perfect place to grab an authentic souvenir!

 Day 14 - Mexico City – Teotihuácan – Mexico City